eclipse-tractusx/managed-identity-wallet/docs/ExternalAcapySetupOnEC2.md

         sudo certbot certonly --standalone -d cx-dev-acapy.51nodes.io
         ```
     - Move the generated files private.pem and fullchain.pem to `./acapy-agent`
+    - Lets Encrypt certificates expire after 90 and must be [renewed](https://www.cyberciti.biz/faq/how-to-forcefully-renew-lets-encrypt-certificate/#:~:text=Renewing%20the%20LetsEncrypt%20certificate%20using%20the%20certbot&text=Obtain%20a%20browser%2Dtrusted%20certificate,forcefully%20if%20the%20need%20arises) regularly
 - Download Docker and Docker-compose for ubuntu 22.04
 - Create `.env` file with `vi .env` and then add the environment variables to it after changing the placeholders.
 Also replace `cx-dev-acapy.51nodes.io` with your domain
     ```